JPrier/Resume/index.md

 Toronto, Ontario

 - Independently coordinated and developed the club&#39;s official website and Jump-started the clubs online presence
-- Aided in technological help for the club&#39;s members
+- Provide technological help for the club&#39;s members
 - Manage all recording, mixing, and management of audio
 - Mentor club members on audio mixing and web development